phpearth/docs/quality/standards.md

----
-title: "How to Write Standardized PHP Code?"
+# How to Write Standardized PHP Code?
-updated: "October 9, 2016"
-permalink: "/faq/coding-standards/"
----

 For PHP, there are many standards and coding style recommendations that you should look into when writing code.
 It simplifies collaboration on code and